Cruggleton Castle *

 The Wars of Independence made sure that the Comyn's and English cause were ´temporarily´ lost and it was Edward The Bruce, brother to the king, who made very sure the Comyn's would never use Cruggleton again.

-If you do visit you will at least have the satisfaction of standing on a spot that has played a minor but quite violent role in the history of the south west.
+A visit today offers the simple satisfaction of standing on a spot that played a small but turbulent part in the history of the southwest.